-Annotations cannot be saved individually, they are all exported at once:
+Annotations cannot be saved individually, the entire Annotations Layer is exported at once:

 1. Ensure each annotation has the desired name and optionally, a description.

 3. On the right sidebar, select the export format.
 Clicking automatically starts the download.

-For projects created under a Pix4Dmapper license, annotations can also be imported in GeoJSON format, once they are exported from the Cloud, or in the shapefile format.
+For projects created under the Pix4Dmapper or Pix4Dbim solution, annotations can also be imported in GeoJSON format, once they are exported from the Cloud, or in the shapefile format.

 To import the annotations: